-As a recruitment agency focused on manufacturing and related product supply chains, RLC Recruitment is accustomed to managing fluctuations in the job market.
+As a recruitment agency focused on manufacturing and related product supply chains, RLC Recruitment is accustomed to managing fluctuations in the job market and hiring processes.

 Some of these fluctuations are seasonal; some are due to economic cycles.
 However, the COVID-19 situation is presenting us with circumstances that are unprecedented, outside of natural disasters or wartime.
 The latest figures from the Thai government show unemployment has doubled to 700,000 since December 2019 and the IMF has downgraded the country’s economic forecast to a contraction of -6.7% GDP – the largest fall of the ASEAN nations.